chromice/programming-style-guides/PHP Coding style guide.md

 ### 9.4.
 Don’t leave garbage behind

-Debug statements, purposeless code or unused classes, functions and methods MUST NOT be committed to the main branch.
+Debug statements, purposeless code or unused classes, functions and methods MUST NOT be committed to the master branch.